 DHP work on human rights, as part of Statkraft group, is based on the UN Guiding Principles on Business and Human Rights.
-Statkraft's policy commitment on human rights is reflected in Statkraft's Code of Conduct.
+Statkraft's policy commitment on human rights is reflected in Statkraft's Code of Conduct and the Group Sustainability and HSSE Policy.
 This commitment is publicly available and communicated internally and externally to personnel, business partners and other relevant parties.
-Our approach is to continuously improve and to strengthen the integration of human rights into key processes; such as new capital investments.